hyperledger-archives/indy-sdk/doc/migration-guide.md

 In the following tables, there are mappings for each Libindy API part of how 1.3.0 functionality maps to 1.4.0.

-Functions from v1.3.0 are listed in the left column, and the equivalent 1.4.0 function is placed in the right column.
+Functions from version 1.3.0 are listed in the left column, and the equivalent 1.4.0 function is placed in the right column.

 * If some function had been added, the word 'NEW' would be placed in the left column.
 * If some function had been deleted, the word 'DELETED' would be placed in the right column.